-In the Great Barrier Reef Region, there are four TUMRAs in place (covering more than 19,000km2), two MOUs and two ILUAs.
+In the Great Barrier Reef Region, there are seven accredited TUMRAs and one marine ILUA in place (covering 45,207km2).

 In addition, some Traditional Owner groups have agreed arrangements within their communities for sea country management, but have chosen not to formalise these arrangements with government agencies.

 ImpactsTraditional use, mainly through hunting, fishing and collecting, involves a range of marine species but overall levels of take are thought to be low.